6 tips for approaching grant deadlines with grace

 - Did I mention that I’m busy?

-If you want to avoid these obstacles to the greatest degree possible, you can nurture a culture that embraces planning.
+If you want to avoid these obstacles to the greatest degree possible and meet deadlines, you can nurture a culture that embraces planning.
 While every proposal requires some unforeseen details, the most complex issues can be hammered out with some forethought.
 Much of this advance work need not be formal.
 Among the things that you can champion, no matter whether you are the CEO or a front-line grants officer:

 Build internal trust.
 Solid grant submissions begin by building relationships and eventually trust with individual colleagues.
 The first step is to listen.
 Meet one-on-one with co-workers who are most relevant to the process of putting together a solid proposal.
 Ask them what has and has not gone well related to past grant submissions and figure out how you can address their concerns.
 Show empathy for the time it takes to engage in the process.
 It’s easy to become defensive.
 Instead, attempt to move the conversation toward one of shared solutions.